Capital Improvement Program

 The CIP is the city's long-range plan for improvements to infrastructure, parks and other community facilities.
 The CIP is a tool to assess the long-term capital needs, values and desires of the city and to establish funding of high-priority projects in a timely, cost-effective manner.

-- To add new facilities that enhance the quality of life in Creve Coeur
+Add new facilities and improve the community’s infrastructure to enhance the quality of life in Creve Coeur

-Each CIP covers a five-year period and is updated annually.
+Each CIP covers a five-year period and is updated annually beginning in November through late March/early April.
 Public input is an integral part of the planning process for each CIP.
 City staff gather information, ascertain public input and prioritize projects in preparation for each CIP.

 Once staff prepares the draft CIP, the Planning and Zoning Commission and Finance Committee review the plan and forward recommendations to the City Council.
 The City Council reviews the plan, holds a public hearing and ultimately decides the CIP's adoption.